 Cultivation: The preference is partial sun, dry-mesic conditions, and sandy or rocky soil.
 Nitrogen is added to the soil through a symbiotic association between the root system and mycorrhizal bacteria.

-Range & Habitat: Obtuse-Leaved Tick Trefoil occurs in scattered locations in southern, western, and a few other areas in Illinois; it is uncommon within the state.
+Range & Habitat: The native Obtuse-Leaved Tick Trefoil occurs in scattered locations in southern, western, and a few other areas in Illinois; it is uncommon within the state.
 Illinois lies along the NW range limit of this species.
 Habitats include open sandy woodlands, upland rocky woodlands, sandy savannas, woodland edges, rocky glades, and powerline clearances in sandy or rocky woodlands.
 Occasional wildfires or other disturbance tends to increase populations of this wildflower in the preceding habitats.

 Faunal Associations: The flowers offer only pollen as a reward to insect visitors.
 These floral visitors consist primarily of bumblebees (Bombus spp.), long-horned bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
 Other insects feed on the foliage, flowers, seedpods, or plant juices of Desmodium spp.
 (Tick Trefoil species).
 These insect feeders include such skipper caterpillars as Achalarus lyciades (Hoary Edge), Thorybes bathyllus (Southern Cloudywing), Thorybes pylades (Northern Cloudywing), and Epargyreus clarus (Silver-Spotted Skipper); the caterpillars of the butterflies Everes comyntas (Eastern Tailed Blue) and Strymon melinus (Gray Hairstreak) also feed on these plants.
 Other insects feeders include various beetles, stink bugs, aphids, thrips, and moths (see Insect Table for a listing of these species).
 Among vertebrate animals, the seeds are eaten by some upland gamebirds (Bobwhite, Wild Turkey) and small rodents (White-Footed Mouse, Deer Mouse), while the foliage is browsed by White-Tailed Deer and the Cottontail Rabbit.
 The foliage is also palatable to cattle, horses, and sheep.
 The seedpods cling readily to the fur of animals and the clothing of humans; as a result, the seeds are distributed to new locations.

 Photographic Location: A sandy savanna at the Hooper Branch Savanna Nature Preserve in Iroquois County, Illinois.